john4web/blog/content/posts/stream-api.md

 # stream() vs. parallelStream()

-When working with streams you can also use the method `parallelStream()` instead of `stream()`.
+When working with streams you can also use the method `.parallelStream()` instead of `.stream()`.
 What is the difference?
-As the name suggests, `parallelStream()` will do the operations in parallel.
+As the name suggests, `.parallelStream()` will do the operations in parallel.
 It will use multiple threads to do this.

 Sometimes your values are dependent on the earlier operation.
 In that case: don’t use parallel streams.